freelawproject/inception/README.md

 - `MAX_TOKENS`

-    Default: `8192` (Range: 1–10000)
+    Default: `8192` (Range: 512–10000)

     Maximum number of tokens per chunk when splitting text.
-If the text exceeds this limit, it is split into multiple chunks.
+If the text exceeds this limit, it is split into multiple chunks based on sentence boundaries.
+If a sentence exceeds this limit, it is truncated.

-- `SENTENCE_OVERLAP`

-    Default: `10` (Range: 1–100)

-    Number of sentences to overlap between chunks when splitting text.
 Sentences are defined by `nltk.tokenize.sent_tokenize`, which follows English heuristics to detect sentence boundaries.

-Length of `SENTENCE_OVERLAP` should be adjusted according to the size of `MAX_TOKENS`, smaller `MAX_TOKENS` should use a smaller `SENTENCE_OVERLAP`.
+- `OVERLAP_RATIO`

+    Default: `0.002` (Range: 0-0.01)

+    The ratio to calculate the number of sentences to overlap between chunks when splitting text.
+Sentences are defined by `nltk.tokenize.sent_tokenize`, which follows English heuristics to detect sentence boundaries. `num_overlap_sentences = int(MAX_TOKENS * OVERLAP_RATIO)`.

 - `MIN_TEXT_LENGTH`